nbari/DALMP/docs/database/renumber.rst

    $db->renumber('table');

-Example where uid is the auto-increment row:
+Example where uid is the auto-increment column:

 .. code-block:: php
    :linenos: